AlecAivazis/survey/CONTRIBUTING.md

 ## Suggesting an API change

 If you have an idea, I'm more than happy to discuss it.
-Please open an issue labeled `Discussion` and we can work through it.
+Please open an issue and we can work through it.
 In order to maintain some sense of stability, additions to the top-level API are taken just as seriously as changes that break it.
 Adding stuff is much easier than removing it.

 ## Submitting a contribution